Darryl Sutter

-Darryl John Sutter (born August 19, 1958) is a Canadian former professional ice hockey player and current head coach of the Calgary Flames.
-He is one of seven Sutter brothers, six of whom made the NHL (Brent, Brian, Darryl, Duane, Rich, and Ron); all but Rich and Gary (the seventh Sutter brother) worked alongside Darryl in some capacity during his first tenure with the Flames.
+Darryl John Sutter (born August 19, 1958) is a Canadian ice hockey coach and former player.
+He most recently served as head coach of the Calgary Flames of the National Hockey League (NHL).
+He is one of seven Sutter brothers, six of whom made the NHL (Brian, Darryl, Duane, Brent, Rich and Ron); all but Rich and Gary (the seventh Sutter brother) worked alongside Darryl in some capacity during his first tenure with the Flames.

 As a player, Sutter, like his brothers, earned a reputation for high work ethic and aggressive, tough play as he suited up for more than 400 games.
 Sutter served as the captain of the Chicago Blackhawks for five years until injuries forced him to retire from professional hockey at age 28.

 In addition to the Flames, Sutter has served as the head coach of the Chicago Blackhawks, San Jose Sharks, and Los Angeles Kings.
-He coached the Kings to Stanley Cup championships in 2012 and 2014.
+He coached the Kings to Stanley Cup championships in 2012 and 2014 and is the winningest coach in their history.
 He also previously worked for the Flames in multiple capacities, serving as the team's head coach from 2002 to 2006 and general manager between 2003 and 2010.
 Sutter rejoined the Flames in 2021 for his second stint as the team's head coach.